 Strategic Investment Board Ltd's ability to deliver construction projects and other physical infrastructure will be determined by the availability of capital and the priorities of the Executive.
 These are likely to be affected by the rising rate of inflation and the war in Ukraine.

-The demand for Strategic Investment Board Ltd's strategic advice and its ability to pursue social infrastructure programmes may be affected by the availability of partner funding and the changing priorities of the Executive.
+The demand for Strategic Investment Board Ltd's strategic advice and its ability to pursue social infrastructure programmes may be affected by the availability of partner funding.